ndau/commands/cmd/meic/README.md

 - When target price sales occur on the exchange, `Issue` transactions must be created and dispatched to the blockchain.
 - Whenever the sales offers change, all exchanges must then update their target price sales offers appropriately.

+## Execution

+The MEIC service is meant to run on the Mac Mini, here are the steps:

+- clone commands repo into `~/go/src/github.com/oneiro-ndev/commands`
+- `go build cmd/meic`
+- get `exchange.apikey.toml` from 1pass, place in `~/go/src/github.com/oneiro-ndev/commands/cmd/meic/testing`
+- place the file `com.oneiro.MEIC.plist` in the directory `/Library/LaunchDaemons/`
+- the signer will automagically be started the next time you reboot the machine, to start it immediately run the command:
+    ```
+    % sudo launchctl load /Library/LaunchDaemons/com.oneiro.MEIC.plist
+    ```

 ## General Architecture

 This software is divided into two major components.
 The **Issuance Update System** (IUS) is the heart: it maintains a persistent websocket connection from the signing service, which it uses to sign `Issue` transactions.
 The **Order Tracking System** (OTS) is an interface implemented by custom software for each exchange.
 Its role is to hide the exchange's implementation details from the IUS.